 \subsection{Evaluating Trust}

-Given two prediction explanations, we want to evaluate which seems more trustworthy.
-We use AlexNet and VGG-16 to compare \gb{} and \cgb{} visualizations, noting that VGG-16 is known to be more reliable than AlexNet with an accuracy of 79.09 mAP (\vs 69.20 mAP) on PASCAL classification.
+Given two prediction explanations, we evaluate which seems more trustworthy.
+We use AlexNet and VGG-16 to compare \gb{} and \cgb{} visualizations, noting that VGG-16 is known to be more reliable than AlexNet with an accuracy of $79.09$ mAP (\vs $69.20$ mAP) on PASCAL classification.
 In order to tease apart the efficacy of the visualization from the accuracy of the model being visualized, we consider only those instances where \emph{both} models made the same prediction as ground truth.
-Given a visualization from AlexNet and one from VGG-16, and the predicted object category, \rp{54 AMT workers} were instructed to rate the reliability of the models relative to each other on a scale of clearly more/less reliable (+/-2), slightly more/less reliable (+/-1), and equally reliable (0).
+Given a visualization from AlexNet and one from VGG-16, and the predicted object category, \rp{54 AMT workers} were instructed to rate the reliability of the models relative to each other on a scale of clearly more/less reliable (+/-$2$), slightly more/less reliable (+/-$1$), and equally reliable ($0$).
 This interface is shown in \figref{fig:human_studies}.
-To eliminate any biases, VGG and AlexNet were assigned to be \emph{model1} with approximately equal probability.
-Remarkably, we find that human subjects are able to identify the more accurate classifier (VGG over AlexNet) \emph{despite viewing identical predictions from the two, simply from the different explanations} generated from the two.
-With \gb{}, humans assign VGG an average score of 1.00 which means that it is slightly more reliable than AlexNet, while \cgb{} achieves a higher score of 1.27 which is closer to the option saying that VGG is clearly more reliable.
-Thus our visualization can help users place trust in a model that can generalize better, just based on individual prediction explanations.
+To eliminate any biases, VGG-16 and AlexNet were assigned to be `model-1' with approximately equal probability.
+Remarkably, as can be seen in \reftab{tab:eval_vis}, we find that human subjects are able to identify the more accurate classifier (VGG-16 over AlexNet) \emph{\iccv{simply from the prediction explanations, despite both models making identical predictions.}} With \gb{}, humans assign VGG-16 an average score of $1.00$ which means that it is slightly more reliable than AlexNet, while \cgb{} achieves a higher score of $1.27$ which is closer to saying that VGG-16 is clearly more reliable.
+Thus, our visualizations can help users place trust in a model that generalizes better, just based on individual prediction explanations.